Code-Institute-Submissions/to-do-app/readme/TESTING.md

 There were a few bugs that needed to be solved throughout the development process.
 As mentioned, issues came up with localStorage; this was the main problem I experienced throughout.
 As data is stored in strings in localStorage, I had to decide and figure out the most effective and clean way to extract that data to be appropriately represented.

-### Existing Bugs

-One known issue is that if a user has typed an extremely long string of characters, it can sometimes overflow into the buttons next to the note, if being viewed on a desktop.
-This is very rare in practice as there are no commonly known/used words that cause this to happen.
-I have only re-created this bug by typing a single string of random characters with no spaces.
+Another bug that was present was that, occasionally, if a user typed in an extremely long string it would overflow out of the element.
+This was fixed by using a word-wrap rule in CSS.